-Grace and Recovery will meet September 18 at 6:30 PM in Room 117
+*Grace and Recovery will not meet again until December 4 and 18 at 6:30 PM in Room 117

 If addiction has touched your life, FUMC offers Grace and Recovery which meets the first and third Tuesdays of each month.
 Come for prayer, answers, and support in dealing with addiction, intervention, and recovery.
 Family members, as well as those struggling with addiction in their own lives are welcome and encouraged to attend.
 The meeting is facilitated by Dr. Terry Ellis.
 For more information, call Dr. Terry Ellis at 225-405-0797.

 What is Alcoholics Anonymous?
 Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.

 Alcoholics Anonymous meetings at FUMC:

 - Tuesdays at 10:30 AM (women), Adult Building, Room 112

 - Tuesdays at noon, Adult Building, Room 112